Buying Used Espresso Machines & Grinders – Kev’s Guide

 You can pick the Barista Express up used from around £300, and the Barista Pro from about £450.
 I’ve seen both models, used, going for very close to the RRP, so I’d say just don’t get sucked into bidding wars.

-The Sage Dual Boiler is a wonderful machine, it’s £1,199.95 at RRP, and while you can regularly pick them up on eBay from around £450 – £500, if you’re lucky, I’ve seen the odd one (with no apparent issues) sell for as low as £200.
+The Sage Dual Boiler is a ideal machine, it’s £1,199.95 at RRP, and while you can regularly pick them up on eBay from around £450 – £500, if you’re lucky, I’ve seen the odd one (with no apparent issues) sell for as low as £200.
 If you can get a Sage dual boiler for this kind of price, you’re onto a winner!

 The Rancilio Silvia is another machine you’ll find on eBay, at rather a wide price range depending on the model and condition.